weizhenye/Danmaku/README.md

 ﻿Danmaku
 ======

 Danmaku is a JavaScript library to display flying comments on HTML5 video.
-It can also display to your container in real time without timeline or be used with HTML5 audio.
+It can also display comments to your container in real time without timeline or be used with HTML5 audio.

 [Demo](https://weizhenye.github.io/Danmaku/)